Zubair61-ui/Cloud-Internship/Internship.md

 # 🚀 Virtual Internship at Internee.pk 🚀

 ## About the Internship
-I am currently part of Internee.pk’s Virtual Internship Program, where I am gaining hands-on experience in Cloud Computing and DevOps.
+I am currently part of Internee.pk Virtual Internship Program, where I am gaining hands-on experience in Cloud Computing and DevOps.

 ## 💡 Key Learning Areas:
 - AWS & Cloud Architecture ☁️